Sally, When the Wine Runs Out: Composition

 "Sally, When the Wine Runs Out" is an indie pop and pop rock song that draws influences from 1970s pop.
 It is composed of acoustic and "twangy" electric guitars, a "bumping" bass line and simple drum beat.
 Lyrically, the narrator recalls meeting a woman named Sally at a dive bar and spending the night with her.
 He describes that she drinks so much and has an unpredictable character.
-The protagonist begs her not to fall in love with him at the moment but lose such feelings when she is sober, though he offers to buy her a couple of more drinks.
+The protagonist begs her not to fall in love with him at the moment but lose such feelings when she is sober, though he offers to buy her a couple more drinks.
 He opens up to her and tries to form a relationship.
 Although she does not seem to return his feelings, his attraction toward her remains unwavering.

 Live performances

-Before his No Place Like Tour began, Role Model knew that influencer Jake Shane would be in Dallas at the time of his concert there on February 27, 2025 and decided to have him appear as a guest.
-At the concert, he brought Shane onstage during his performance of "Sally, When the Wine Runs Out".
-Fans loved it, and soon a rumor circulated online that Shane was the "Sally" in question.
-Leaning into their reactions, Role Model developed the occasion of inviting a fan to the stage during the song into a regular feature of his concerts.
-In every performance of "Sally, When the Wine Runs Out", when reaching the bridge he would call out "Where's my Sally?" and welcome a fan onstage to dance to the song.
-Such fans have included his mother Susan Pillsbury, as well as many celebrities such as Dylan Minnette, Renée Rapp, Bowen Yang (during a performance on The Tonight Show Starring Jimmy Fallon), Conan Gray, Natalie Portman, Olivia Rodrigo (at Lollapalooza), Troye Sivan, Kate Hudson, Al Roker (during a performance on Today), Hilary Duff (at the Austin City Limits Music Festival), Charli XCX (during a performance on Saturday Night Live), Lewis Capaldi, and Niall Horan.
-Role Model has also expressed hope that Kacey Musgraves would one day join him for the occasion.
+Before embarking on his No Place Like Tour, Role Model knew that influencer Jake Shane would be in Dallas, Texas at the time of his concert at the House of Blues on February 27, 2025.
+He invited Shane to attend as a guest and brought him onstage during his performance of "Sally, When the Wine Runs Out".
+Fans loved it, and a rumor soon circulated on social media alleging that Shane was the "Sally" in question.

+Leaning into their reactions, Role Model developed a concert tradition for "Sally, When the Wine Runs Out".
+Before performing the bridge, he would ask "Where's my Sally tonight?" and welcome a guest onstage to perform the rest of the song.
+Notable guests who appeared as "Sally" include: